-The objective of this audit was to determine if the internal controls were adequately designed and operating effectively for the fiscal year ended June 30, 2018.
-The internal controls have been designed and implemented to help ensure UW-Madison Athletic Department's compliance with regulations outlined in the NCAA 2017-2018 Division I Manual (manual) for the selected topics.
+The Office of Internal Audit performed an internal audit of NCAA Compliance in accordance with the 2019 Audit Plan, as approved by the Audit Committee of the Board of Regents.
+The objective of this audit was to determine whether internal controls are adequately designed and operating effectively in order to ensure the UW-Madison Athletic Department's conformity with regulations outlined in the NCAA 2018-2019 Division I Manual (manual) for the selected topics.

 Our examination included the recommended audit procedures suggested by the comprehensive program in the NCAA Division I Compliance Audit Guide published by the Association of College and University Auditors (ACUA).
-This comprehensive program provides for a general understanding of the compliance system with limited substantive work involving testing and data examination.
-This was an examination of 16 of the 21 compliance areas as identified below.
+This comprehensive program provides a general understanding of the compliance system and prescribes substantive work involving testing and data examination.
+This year's examination included the compliance areas as identified below.